 Life is what happens to you while you are busy making other plans.
 (John Lennon)

 She began studying at the same time as me.
 Although she was older than I, we got along pretty well.
-She is Muslim, too, and wears the hijab (which was another encourage-motivation to actually sit next to her).
 We had the same interests and planned on taking the same courses for the next few semesters.
 Everything seemed perfect, and she was really that kind of a person, whom I would’ve wanted to be friends forever.
 Unfortunately, we met really late.
 To be precise, just two weeks before the semester ended.
 And this was and actually still is a shame.
-Knowing her by now, I really appreciate to getting her know in the first place, but it would’ve been amazing to meet her at the beginning of this semester.
+Knowing her by now, I really appreciate to getting her to know in the first place, but it would’ve been amazing to meet her at the beginning of this semester.

 And then, something happened.
 Life.
 Life came in between everything we had planned.
 We wanted to ace college, and we planned to take some courses together.
 Planning on study sessions, going out for coffee, and so on.
 We separated for the winter break and chatted over messenger.
 Since she lives in another city, it was pretty hard to meet up.
 When she left for vacation, we still had contact.
 I’ve written her the day, she’d return back to Germany.
 And then, in some kind of way, everything went down the drain.

-We were going to study for Psychology, which I will write tomorrow, so I wrote her.
-I asked, if she had time to study a bit on some topics, I didn’t get.
-And then, she said something, which made me think about life.
-Well, for 2 weeks straight.
+We were going to study for Psychology, so I messaged her.
+I asked if she had time to study a bit on some topics.
+And then, she said something, which made me think about life, for almost 2 weeks straight.
 “I’m not going to continue to study.
 First, I have to get healthy again.”
-And although we’ve known just for some weeks now, I began crying.
-Crying, because I realized what this meant.
-I wasn’t concerned about the exam, or the fact that I wouldn’t see her in Economics anymore.
-But rather, I felt sorry for all of HER plans, which life totally threw over.
+And although we’ve known just for some weeks now, I began worrying.
+Worrying, because I realized what this meant.
+I wasn’t concerned about the exam, or the fact that I wouldn’t see her in class anymore.
+But rather, I felt sorry for all of her plans, which life totally threw over.

 And then, I began thinking.
 I thought about how much we’ve laughed and how enthusiastic we were to attend the second semester together.
 And with just one problem, these dreams, she longed for, were washed away.
-And, for you to understand, why I was upset, I would have to reveal some private information, which I can’t and won’t do.
-But there’s a reason, why I am telling you this story.
+There’s a reason, why I am telling you this story.
 Not because I need consolation and words of comfort.
-And also, not because I want this girl to go viral.
-This is a story, which could’ve happened to everyone.
+Because: This is a story, which could’ve happened to everyone.

 The reason for me telling you all of this is that life won’t always go as planned.
 Actually, you can plan something, and life can throw all of them over the boat and go in the exact opposite direction.